 Boston Prep's college preparatory mission requires students to experience and succeed on high stakes, cumulative semester and final exams that require students to demonstrate their knowledge of content and skills learned in core academic classes.
-Interim assessments (IAs) are common assessments administered throughout the school year (approximately every seven to nine weeks) to monitor growth and achievement according to academic standards.
-With this end point in mind, weights for IAs are adjusted accordingly to scaffold the supports for younger students yet build towards the stamina required for success.
+In 11th and 12th grades, SFE (semester final exams) and EOY (end-of-year) assessments are weighted at 20% of each semester grade, similar to the weighting students will experience on college campuses.
+With this end point in mind, weights for semester and end-of-year assessments are adjusted accordingly to scaffold the supports for younger students yet build towards the stamina required for success.
 The chart below details the weighting of the Semester Final Exams and End of Year Exams toward the semester overall grade.